ianmbloom/futhask/README.md

 Available context options will depend on backend used.

-### The FT monad
+### The Fut monad
-To make the wrappers safe, and reduce clutter from explicitly passing around the context, the `FT` monad is introduced.
-The `FT` monad is an environment monad that implicitly passes the context around as necessary.
-Like the `ST` monad, the `FT` monad is parameterised by a rigid type variable to prevent references to the context from escaping the monad.
+To make the wrappers safe, and reduce clutter from explicitly passing around the context, the `Fut` monad is introduced.
+The `Fut` monad is an environment monad that implicitly passes the context around as necessary.
+Like the `ST` monad, the `Fut` monad is parameterised by a rigid type variable to prevent references to the context from escaping the monad.

 To run computations, the function

-    runFTIn :: Context -> (forall c.
-FT c a) -> a
+    runFutIn :: Context -> (forall c.
+Fut c a) -> a

 is used.
 Additionally

-    runFTWith :: [ContextOption] -> (forall c.
-FT c a) -> a runFT :: (forall c.
-FT c a) -> a
+    runFutWith :: [ContextOption] -> (forall c.
+Fut c a) -> a runFut :: (forall c.
+Fut c a) -> a

 are defined for convienience for cases where the context doesn't need to be reused.

-### The FTT transformer
+### The FutT transformer
-For more flexibility, the FTT monad transformer can be used.
+For more flexibility, the FutT monad transformer can be used.
 For convenience the type synonyms

-    type FT c = FTT c Identity
+    type Fut c = FutT c Identity
-    type FTIO c = FTT c IO
+    type FutIO c = FutT c IO

-are defined, but entry-points are in the general `Monad m => FTT c m`.
+are defined, but entry-points are in the general `Monad m => FutT c m`.

 To run the transformer

-    runFTTIn :: Context -> (forall c.
-FTT c m a) -> m a runFTTWith :: [ContextOption] -> (forall c.
-FTT c m a) -> m a runFTT :: (forall c.
-FTT c m a) -> m a
+    runFutTIn :: Context -> (forall c.
+FutT c m a) -> m a runFutTWith :: [ContextOption] -> (forall c.
+FutT c m a) -> m a runFutT :: (forall c.
+FutT c m a) -> m a

 For lifting

-    mapFTT :: (m a -> n b) -> FTT c m a -> FTT c n b map2FTT :: (m a -> n b -> k c) -> FTT c' m a -> FTT c' n b -> FTT c' k c pureFT :: Monad m => FT c a -> FTT c m a unsafeFromFTIO :: FTIO c a -> FT c a
+    mapFutT :: (m a -> n b) -> FutT c m a -> FutT c n b map2FutT :: (m a -> n b -> k c) -> FutT c' m a -> FutT c' n b -> FutT c' k c pureFut :: Monad m => Fut c a -> FutT c m a unsafeFromFutIO :: FutIO c a -> Fut c a

 ### Input and Output
 For conversion between Futhark values and Haskell values, two classes are defined.

     class Input fo ho where
-        toFuthark :: Monad m => ho -> FTT c m (fo c)
+        toFuthark :: Monad m => ho -> FutT c m (fo c)

     class Output fo ho where
-        fromFuthark :: Monad m => fo c -> FTT c m ho
+        fromFuthark :: Monad m => fo c -> FutT c m ho

 Instances of Input and Output are generated for all transparent Futhark-arrays.
 The Haskell representation is `Array S` from `Data.Massiv.Array`.
 The absence of functional dependencies in the definitions might require more explicit type signatures, but gives more flexibility to define new instances.
 For tuples of instances, functions on the form `fromFutharkTN`, where `N` is the tuple size, are defined.